JRay87/JRay87.github.io-reading-notes-/README.md

 Click [here](CodersComp.md) to read about the most important tools in the coder's arsenal.

-Click [here](GitRepositories.md) to learn some info on Git, Repositories, and how they work.
+Click [here](GitRepositories.md) to learn some info on Git, Repositories, and how they interact.

-Click [here](Basicsofhtml.md) to for information on HTML.
+Click [here](Basicsofhtml.md) to for information on planning and building the skeleton of your site.